PlasmaFAIR/sdf-xarray/CONTRIBUTING.md

 cd docs
 make html
 ```

+The documentation can be updated by changing any of the `*.rst` files located
+in the main `docs` directory.
+The existing documentation hopefully includes most
+of the snippets you'd need to write or update it, however if you are stuck
+please don't hesitate to reach out.

 Every time you make changes to the documentation or add a new page, you must
 re-run the `make html` command to regenerate the HTML files.